kavyajeetbora/udemy_webscraping_101/README.md

 - Scraping APIs
 - Splash HTTP API
 - Scraping JavaScript websites using Splash
-- Authentication and Login to websites using Requests
 - Web scraping best practices
 - Building datasets
+- ~~Authentication and Login to websites using Requests~~ :

+This still needs to be done.
+As diabling javascript in the web browser was not rendering the mobile version of twitter in the last exercise.